donomii/throff/README.md

 CALLA sends a **value** to an **actor**.
 Value can be anything e.g. array, hash, wrapper, etc.

-CALLA returns a PROMISE.
-A PROMISE is function that has not yet computed its value.
-The first time it is used, it attempts to calculate its value.
-In this case, it will attempt to read a return message from an actor.
+CALLA returns a function that will return the correct value when it has been calculated.
+See the section on PROMISEs for more details.

-If the actor has finished its calculation and returned a value, then the PROMISE will return immediately with the value.
-If the actor has not sent a return value, then the PROMISE will block until the actor sends a value.
+Calling the function will try to fetch the return value from the actor.
+If the actor has not finished yet, then the current thread will block until the actor finishes.

 The return value is cached and further accesses will be instant.